 FIFA 18 vs PES 2018 – Graphics

-When we’re talking graphics, we have to talk presentation also, and unfortunately PES’ menus and UI is verging on prehistoric nowadays.
-The same basic user interface we’ve had for years continues to be the way players select their desired mode, the same tactics board, and it all looks very basic.
+While we’re talking graphics, we have to talk presentation too.
+Like in previous years PES’ menus and UI are truly awful.
+This is same basic user interface we’ve had for years and it remains slow, ugly and frustrating.

 Related: Best PS4 Games

 FIFA 19 suffers in a similar way to PES 2019 and you’ll notice that some players look a lot worse than others.
 In our opinion, facial details look better in FIFA and there’s more realism in expressions.
 Players in PES 2019 can often look a bit dead behind the eyes.

 FIFA 19 also has PES 19 thoroughly beaten in terms of presentation.
 Everything is cleaner and quicker in FIFA, with a much more modern look.